Kevin Gissi

-Club career
+Career

 Gissi finished his formation with Étoile Carouge FC, and moved back to Argentina in 2007, signing with Arsenal de Sarandí.
 However, he failed to make a first team appearance with the club, only being assigned to U21 squad.

-On 6 July 2012 Gissi returned to Switzerland, signing a one-year deal with Servette FC.
-He scored his first goal for Servette against Gandzasar FC in the UEFA Europa League qualifiers, and made his first start for the club in the derby against FC Sion.
+On 6 July 2012 Gissi returned to Switzerland, signing a one-year deal with Servette.
+He scored his first goal for Servette against Gandzasar Kapan in the UEFA Europa League qualifiers, and made his first start for the club in the derby against FC Sion.

-On 1 September 2013 Gissi moved to Spain, signing with CD Alcoyano.
+On 1 September 2013 Gissi moved to Spain, signing with Alcoyano.

 Prior to the 2014 Latvian Higher League season, on 14 January 2014, Gissi signed with FC Jūrmala.
-He left the team in mid-summer, having appeared in 2 league matches.
+He left the team in mid-summer, having appeared in two league matches.

-In January 2015 Gissi joined the Spanish Segunda División B club CF Badalona.
+In January 2015 Gissi joined the Spanish Segunda División B club Badalona.
 As of July 2016, Gissi is playing with Rampla Juniors in Uruguay.

 On 30 July 2021, he joined to Italian Serie C club Piacenza.
 On 25 January 2022, he moved to Prato, where he played the rest of the season.